-Cambridge University & Federation undergraduates and Cambridge University faculty staff may access the Library and use a Hot Desk during normal working hours free of charge.
+Cambridge University & Federation undergraduates and Cambridge University teaching officers may access the Library and use a Hot Desk during normal working hours free of charge.

 Members of Tyndale Fellowship, Theology for All, and KLICE who have up-to-date subscriptions will be issued with two five day visitors passes on their first visit each year.
 This will allow them to access the Library and use a Hot Desk during normal working hours at no additional cost.

 Access outside normal working hours (08.30 – 09.00 & 17.30 – 22.00, Monday – Friday and 08.30-22.00, Saturdays)

 Those wishing to use the Library and other facilities of Tyndale House outside normal working hours are required to provide a reference and to make a further financial contribution to Library running costs.